We use cookies to improve your experience.

 At Mobile Reality, this clicked for us during a recent fintech dashboard project.
 The traditional approach required six separate report views designed by hand, each needing separate maintenance.
 With generative UI implementation, we replaced them with a single adaptive genui system that restructures itself based on user roles and recent activity, cutting development time from months to two weeks.

 The business impact is measurable and immediate.
-According to 2026 data, 78% of midsize design agencies now use AI-generated asset platforms, while businesses report 40-60% faster feature shipping.
-This isn't about making designers obsolete - it's about freeing them from repetitive work to focus on strategy and user generative ui experience.
+According to Figma's 2026 design industry report, 93% of web designers already use AI in design-related tasks, while teams using AI-powered UI tools report shipping features 40–60% faster than those still wireframing manually.
+This isn't about making designers obsolete — it's about freeing them from repetitive work to focus on strategy and user experience.

 Our MDMA framework demonstrates this perfectly.
 It extends standard Markdown with interactive components, enabling AI models to generate structured inputs like forms and approval gates instead of plain text.
 When a user prompt needs to approve a loan application, the system generates exactly the approval workflow they need, rather than forcing them through generic custom interface.